IOTechSystems/xrt-examples/Servers/opc-ua/node-modeller/README.md

-# OPC-UA Server Node Modeller Example
+# OPC UA Server Node Modeller Example

 ## Overview

-This example shows you how to run the OPC-UA server with a custom node model.
+This example shows you how to run the OPC UA server with a custom node model.
 The model uses the [EUROMAP77](https://www.euromap.org/euromap77) nodeset and creates an instance of an Injection Moulding Machines (IMM) and Manufacturings Executions Systems (MES) Interface.
 Additionally, the model maps resources from simulated s7 and virtual devices to this interface.

-For more information about the OPC-UA Server and Node Modelling please review the [OPC-UA Server](https://docs.iotechsys.com/edge-xrt22/server-components/opc-ua-server-component.html) documentation.
+For more information about the OPC UA Server and Node Modelling please review the [OPC UA Server](https://docs.iotechsys.com/edge-xrt22/server-components/opc-ua-server-component.html) documentation.

 For more information about the Device Service please review the [S7 Device Service](https://docs.iotechsys.com/edge-xrt22/device-service-components/s7-device-service-component.html) documentation.